Firstpost

 • Firstpost Defence Summit

-Ozempic, the blockbuster weight-loss drug, coming to India soon: How effective is it?
+Ozempic, the blockbuster weight-loss drug, launched in India: How effective is it?

 Whatsapp Facebook Twitter

-Ozempic has been approved in India for type 2 diabetes.
+Ozempic has come to India after a long-awaited approved or type 2 diabetes.
 The blockbuster drug by Danish drugmaker Novo Nordisk has taken the world by storm due to its weight-loss benefits.
 But how does it help with weight management?
 Are there side effects?

 Advertisement